lisaschubeka/GenDev2024/README.md

 - Documentation - the algorithms first attempt to find one combination that covers everything, then if this fails tries to find a list of partial combinations
 - FOLLOW THE APPROACH AND SEE IF TI WORKS

-# Extra
-- The additional stuff the challenge suggests to implement

-# Done TODOs
-- The algorithm currently does not distinguish between live and highlights
-- Add details button to see monthly/yearly subscription
-- Naming of variables
-- Docker stuff (images don't add them directly and database)
 - Check all TODOs in the code